pipobscure/pipobscure/_posts/2014-07-30-sharltonspensiter-when-the-word-selfie-became.markdown

 ---
 layout: post
-title: "> Can we make my grandpa internet famous?
+title: "Can we make my grandpa internet famous?
 I’d love to explain to him what Tumblr is. ;P"
 date: 2014-07-30 16:28:14 Z
 tags: []